dblock/code.dblock.org/_posts/2010/2010-05-07-foodcandycom-implementing-facebook-connect-and-signup-w-graph-api.markdown

 return acct.Id;
 {% endhighlight %}

-That’s a lot of private information that you gave me with a single click!
+That's a lot of private information that you gave me with a single click!
 Let's look at the created account.

 ![]({{ site.url }}/images/posts/2010/2010-05-07-foodcandycom-implementing-facebook-connect-and-signup-w-graph-api/image_25.jpg)